Nector + LogicERP POS Integration

 6. Give Store Teams a Clearer Redemption Process

 A good POS loyalty workflow helps store teams identify customers, apply eligible rewards, and complete billing without manual reward calculations.
-The LogicERP integration setup helps define the rules and technical connection needed before store teams start using the loyalty flow.

 7. Connect Offline Purchases With Retention Strategy

 When in-store behavior is connected with loyalty, brands can better understand repeat buyers, high-value customers, redemption patterns, and channel preferences.
-This helps retention teams build stronger online and offline customer journeys.

 What This Unlocks for Merchants